Fueling Your Body

 Pop quiz time.
 How many calories do you eat in a day?
 How many grams of fat?
 And exactly how much sodium (salt) can a healthy person eat?
 If you're like most people, you probably have no idea.

-If you don't have a computer, then get a pad of paper and pen.
+If you don't have a computer, then get a pad of paper and a pen.

-Remember just because a label says fat-free or sugar-free doesn't necessarily mean it's any lower in calories.
+Remember, just because a label says fat-free or sugar-free doesn't necessarily mean it's lower in calories.
 Fat-free isn't always a healthy option.

 Surprised?
-There are two ways you're going to loose weight.
-Read carefully, because this is the secret the diet industry doesn't want you to know.
-If you want to loose weight you need to either:
+There are two ways you're going to lose weight.
+Read carefully because this is the secret the diet industry doesn't want you to know.
+If you want to lose weight, you need to either: